Our Inclusive Mission

 Our History

-Berea has always sought to address some of the country's most vexing challenges, and in so doing, it has faced often fierce opposition throughout its history, as well as great acclaim and admiration.
-Despite these challenges, Berea College has continued in its mission provided by its founders—to educate students inclusively and equitably in the name justice and impartial love.
-It continues to model its motto from Acts that “God has made of one blood all peoples of the earth.”
 Berea College was the first interracial, co-educational college in the South.
+Berea’s historic mission to bring people together has faced both fierce opposition as well as great acclaim and admiration.
+Despite these challenges, Berea College has continued in its mission provided by its founders—to educate students in the name of justice and impartial love.

-Every student at Berea College is part of a unique and inclusive mission that reflects equal opportunity with the obvious exception that Berea excludes applicants who come from families who could afford to pay for a high-quality education.
-Berea, perhaps more than any other institution, is a place of grace, making decisions to serve those who are deserving of educational opportunity, which remains the best way to change trajectories of students of low income and high potential.
+Every student at Berea College is part of a unique and historic mission that reflects equal opportunity combined with hard work to build a community based on merit.
+Berea, perhaps more than any other institution, is a place of service, making decisions to serve those who are deserving of educational opportunity, which remains the best way to change trajectories of students of low income and high potential.
 In the continuing spirit of impartial love, Berea College teaches love of the mind, the heart, the self and others.
 Berea College's founding vision continues today.

 It's important that we continue the legacy of the South's first interracial and co-educational college